-When renting a crane these tips will help you determine the lift capacity requirements for your job.
+When renting a crane use these tips below to help you determine the lift capacity requirements for your job.

 Identify Your Project

-There are five key pieces of information that your crane rental company will want you to identify about your project before recommending a crane:
+The crane rental company will want to know information about your project before recommending a crane, such as:

 - What is the weight of the object you are lifting?